What to Expect During Residency Interviews

 In addition to the program director, you should talk to other faculty members, residents from different levels of training, and any other individual with whom you would have significant contact as a resident in that program.

-In terms of location, you should see the hospital and clinic facilities during your interview.
+You should see the hospital and clinic facilities during your interview.
 If there is free time, spend it in places where there are residents to get a better feel for the actual working environment.

 The Content of the Interview